 Häxan (or “Heksen”)

-A 1921 Swedish/Danish silent black-and-white film, later re-released in abbreviated form under the English title “Witchcraft though the Ages”.
-Based on director Benjamin Christensen's study of the “Malleus Maleficarum”, Häxan is a study (part documentary, part dramatized horror film) of how superstition and the misunderstanding of diseases and mental illness could lead to the hysteria of the witch-hunts.
-It was heavily censored in many countries for what were considered at that time graphic depictions of torture, nudity and sexual perversion.
+A 1921 Swedish/Danish silent black-and-white film, later re-released in the abbreviated form under the English title “Witchcraft through the Ages”.
+Based on director Benjamin Christensen’s study of the “Malleus Maleficarum”, Häxan is a study (part documentary, part dramatized horror film) of how superstition and the misunderstanding of diseases and mental illness could lead to the hysteria of the witch-hunts.
+It was heavily censored in many countries for what was considered at that time graphic depictions of torture, nudity and sexual perversion.

 Maid of Salem

 A 1937 black-and-white film about two young lovers who fall afoul of the repressive society of Salem, Massachusetts in 1692 after a young girl claims to be bewitched.
 As the Salem elders get caught up in the witch hunts and trials of 17th Century, a campaign of fear and bigotry leads to the deaths of 19 people.
 One family in particular uses the hysteria to its advantage, getting even with everyone for every slight, real or imagined.

 An extremely popular and highly-acclaimed 1939 musical film based on L. Frank Baum 1900 children’s novel.
 The story chronicles the adventures of a girl named Dorothy in the Land of Oz and the Emerald City, and features Glinda, the Good Witch of the South, as well as the Wicked Witch of the East, The Good Witch of the North and the Wicked Witch of the West (Dorothy’s nemesis), and the Scarecrow, the Tin Woodman and the Cowardly Lion.
 The portrayal of witches was influenced by the fairy tales of the Brothers Grimm and Hans Christian Andersen, and the film was highly influential in developing popular witch stereotypes.